yannikmadeheim-del/pyFBS-nonlinear/docs/examples/01_static_display.rst

 Geometric objects
 *****************
 Geometric objects can be added to the 3D display in a simple manner.
 For simple objects (cylinders, spheres, boxes, ...) `PyVista methods <https://docs.pyvista.org/examples/00-load/create-geometric-objects.html#sphx-glr-examples-00-load-create-geometric-objects-py>`_ can be used for the geometry generation.
-For displaying a more complex geometric objects a STL file can be loaded in the 3D display:
+For displaying a more complex geometric objects a STL file can be loaded in the 3D display.

 .. code-block:: python

 	path_to_stl = pyFBS.example_lab_testbench["STL"]["AB"]
 	view3D.add_stl(path_to_stl,name = "AB")

-After the code execution the geometric object will apear in the rendering window:
+After the code execution the geometric object will apear in the rendering window.

 .. figure:: ./data/3D_view.png
    :width: 800px

    An example of a laboratory substructuring testbench depicted in the pyFBS 3D display.

 Multiple geometric objects can be added to the display with different colors and even opacity (checkout :func:`pyvista.BackgroundPlotter.add_mesh` for all options).
 When adding multiple geometric objects, care should be taken that different ``name`` variable is provided, otherwise the object with the same name will be overwritten (discarded from the 3D display).

 ***********
 I/O Objects